Recruiting judges soon! Contest to open in September. Watch your email and social media for announcements.

 The contest is for unpublished novelists.
 For the sake of this contest, unpublished means:

-The author submitting their work has never released a novel-length work with any royalty-paying publisher.
 Authors under contract with a future release date on a project are ineligible.

 Other Qualifications